samuelhe52/Blog/src/content/posts/en/swift-api-client-part-2.md

 author: "konakona"
 ---

 In the [previous post](/en/posts/swift-api-client-part-1/), we laid the groundwork for our Swift API client library by defining `HTTPClient` and `APIClient`.
-Now, we'll dive into how to create specific API clients that leverage these foundational components to interact with specific web APIs.
+Now, we'll dive into how to leverage these components to create clean, focused service layers.

-## Overview & Goals

-In this post, it's time we turn the generic HTTPClient/APIClient from Part 1 into thin, focused service layers which expose cohesive service APIs that app code can depend on.
-We'll introduce a hypothetical `UserService` that interacts with a user management API, demonstrating best practices for designing a service layer, and then discuss testing strategies for our library.
+For demonstration purposes, we'll introduce a hypothetical `UserService` that interacts with a user management API, demonstrating best practices for designing a service layer; and then we discuss testing strategies for our library.

 ## UserService Design

 ### Endpoints & APIRequest types

-In our architecture, every API endpoint corresponds to a specific `struct` that conforms to the `APIRequest` protocol.
+In our architecture, every API endpoint corresponds to a specific struct that conforms to the `APIRequest` protocol.
 This design pattern separates the *definition* of a request from its *execution*.

 These request structs are lightweight and declarative.
 They don't perform network calls themselves; they simply hold the data required to make one (path, method, parameters).
 This leaves the heavy lifting of authentication, URL construction, and JSON decoding to the shared `APIClient`.